mjl-p4/accelerated_io_tools/README.md

 If you are using shim together with SciDB, note that you can configure shim to use aio_save after it is installed to speed up data exports.
 See: https://github.com/paradigm4/shim

+## Note: use the right branch for your version
+The git branches of accelerated_io_tools follow different versions of SciDB - with the master branch used for the most recent version.
+Note also changes in behavior are possible between versions.

 # Old split() and parse() operators